 Raw Potential Canberra actively provides outreach services to at risk young people, of 12-25 years, in an effort to help those facing homelessness and violence.
-We offer after hours support and a non-judgmental approach to helping those in need.
+When genuinely needed, we offer after hours support and a non-judgmental approach to helping those in need.

 We go out into the community and engage with young people who cannot, or will not, access services, working with them over time to re-connect them to mainstream society.

 They were homeless and living in a car.
 Raw Potential Canberra found and paid for emergency accommodation, had their priority lifted for community housing.
 We assisted with the house set up, including providing kitchen goods.

 She was living in a car, although she was too young to drive it with her pet dog, the only loved item she could save from home.
 Raw Potential found a place where she could be have her dog and attempted to find bridges back to home.
 Food provided as well as assistance with obtaining access to Government services.